Travel CT Tech Jobs

 Travel life

-When you’re a medical traveler you get to combine your love of travel with your ambition of your career.
+When you’re a travel CT technologist, you get to combine your love of travel with your ambition of your career.
 Plus, you’ll get hands-on experience in your field while experiencing new things in your locations as you go.

 Medical Traveler Compliance & Licensure

-Being a CT Technologist or Technician can help you achieve the career you’ve always wanted, but what if your dream travel assignment is asking for certifications you don’t have?
+Being a CT technologist can help you achieve the career you’ve always wanted, but what if your dream travel assignments are asking for certifications you don’t have?
 No biggie.
 Your CT tech training, licensing, and certifications are covered with financial assistance.

 Degrees and Certifications

-In order to be a traveling medical professional, you need to be compliant in the states where you want to work.
+In order to be a traveling radiology professional, you need to be compliant in the states where you want to work.
 It sounds harder than it really is.
 You’ll get the support and certifications you need in your correlating specialty (or modality).
-Compliance experts work with your recruiter and the facility to make sure that you have all the relevant credentials required to work travel radiology tech jobs.
+Our team of compliance experts works with your recruiter and employers to make sure that you have all the relevant credentials required to work before the start date of your job.

 Compliance Requirements